• English

 Although Kom Ombo is famous today for being constructed during the Greco-Roman era, the area had been inhabited since the pre-dynastic period of Egyptian history, and many ancient burial sites were discovered in and around Kom Ombo.

-The name of the town, Kom Ombo (or the hill of the gold), establishes how important it was for the ancient Egyptians from an economic aspect, despite the fact that the town never really flourished except when the Ptolemies took control of Egypt.
+The town's name, Kom Ombo (or the hill of the gold), establishes how important it was for the ancient Egyptians economically, even though the town never really flourished except when the Ptolemies took control of Egypt.

 The Ptolemies constructed many permanent military bases near the Red Sea.
 This fostered commercial activities between Nile towns and these bases, especially Kom Ombo, a transit point used by many trading caravans.

 Kom Ombo's most glorious days were when the Romans ruled over Egypt.
-During this time, Kom Ombo became the capital and the administrative center of the province, a large portion of the Temple of Kom Ombo was constructed, and many other sections were restored and renovated.
+During this time, Kom Ombo became the province's capital and administrative center, a large portion of the Temple of Kom Ombo was constructed, and many other sections were restored and renovated.

 The Construction of the Temple